 American National Insurance Company Code of Business Conduct and Ethics

-This Code of Business Conduct and Ethics (the "Code") applies to all officers, employees, and directors of American National Insurance Company ("American National") and its direct and indirect subsidiaries (together with American National, the "Company").
+This Code of Business Conduct and Ethics (the "Code") applies to all officers, employees, and directors of American National Insurance Company ("American National") and its affiliates (together with American National, the "Company").
 All references in this Code to "you" and "we" are intended to include such persons.
 This Code is a supplement to other Company policies and procedures.

 This Code provides guidance on how to maintain the Company's commitment to being ethical in all of its business dealings.
 In all Company matters, you must abide by the ethics and compliance principles set forth in this Code as well as all other applicable corporate policies and procedures.
 Violations of the Code or other policies are subject to disciplinary action, up to and including termination.
 In some cases, civil and criminal penalties may also apply.